launchdarkly/LaunchDarkly-Docs/style-guide.md

 * Info callouts are blue and provide useful context or information in a targeted way.
 * Alert callouts are yellow and provide lightweight warnings or advisories about behavior or unexpected consequences.
-* Warning callouts are red and provide information about severe consequences a user could experience by misconfiguring or misunderstanding part of the app.
+* Warning callouts are red and provide information about severe consequences a LaunchDarkly customer could experience by misconfiguring or misunderstanding part of the app.
 * Success callouts are green and provide positive messages about success indicators, improvements, or other types of positive messaging.
 These are our most rarely-used type of callout.

 ### Headings